JosephWildey/MachineLearningModels/README.md

 **The filepaths are hardcoded, sorry; I should have used the OS module.**

+Also: Predictions are typically organized as:

+[predicted value, true value]

+Sorry for not making that more explicit.

 # MachineLearningModels
 Machine Learning Models I have created